Personal Trainer Resume Examples

 - Use a Reverse Chronological Format: Start with your most recent job and proceed backwards.
 This helps employers see your career progression at a glance.

-- Include Essential Details: Mention your job title, company name, location, and dates of employment for each role.
+- Include Essential Details: Mention your job title, company name plus location (and dates of employment) for each role.

 - Focus on Achievements and Impact: Instead of listing duties, highlight specific achievements and the impact of your work.
 For example, how many clients you trained, or the success rate of fitness programs you implemented.